 - Contact the Director/International Program Office of your overseas university for assistance and guidance within your host country. - If a safety and/or legal emergency, contact the Embassy/Consulate in your host country.
 Overseas Citizen Services: 1-888-407-4747 or 202-501-4444 (from overseas). - If a medical emergency, contact a local hospital or health clinic immediately.
-As of November 2012, Wikipedia has a useful overview of emergency numbers worldwide: http://en.wikipedia.org/wiki/Emergency\telephone\number - Call your family and keep them informed.
-Try to make a game plan for when you follow-up with them, and what you might need them to do to assist. - Contact GEO at Washington College to provide assistance; Associate Dean: 410-810-7436; Assistant Director for Study Abroad: 410-810-8498 (call Public Safety for assistance 410-778-7810 after hours). - If it is a city or country-wide emergency, make sure to check-in with the U.S. Embassy/Consulate, or Embassy/Consulate of your home country.
+As of November 2012, Wikipedia has a useful overview of emergency numbers worldwide: http://en.wikipedia.org/wiki/Emergency_telephone_number - Call your family and keep them informed.
+Try to make a game plan for when you follow-up with them, and what you might need them to do to assist. - Contact GEO at Washington College for assistance; GEO 410-810-7100, Assistant Director for GEO: 410-810-5038 (call Public Safety for assistance at 410-778-7810 after hours). - If it is a city or country-wide emergency, make sure to check-in with the U.S. Embassy/Consulate, or Embassy/Consulate of your home country.